jadghamloushh/Splunk-Home-Lab/README.md

 # Building a Security Monitoring Home Lab with Splunk

 This is a walkthrough of how I built a home SIEM lab using Splunk to monitor Windows security events, detect attacks, and set up automated alerts.
-The goal was to simulate what a real SOC analyst does day-to-day — ingest logs, write detections, and respond to threats.

-Everything here runs on a single Windows machine.
-No cloud, no paid tools, no VMs required.

 ---

 ## What This Lab Covers

-- Installing and configuring Splunk Enterprise (free version)
+- Installing and configuring Splunk
 - Forwarding Windows Security logs using Splunk Universal Forwarder
 - Writing SPL queries to detect brute force, privilege escalation, and suspicious activity
 - Setting up scheduled alerts that fire automatically